HelenLumi/Option-Data-Analysis/README.md

 # Option-Data-Analysis
-Data analysis and visualization/
+Created line charts and kernel density graphs with matplotlib and seaborn in Python.
-Created line charts and kernel density graphs with matplotlib and seaborn in Python./ Automated the graph-drawing process for 40 other firms.
+Automated the graph-drawing process for 40 other firms.